 Non-research update (industry, info and tech transfer)

 Ellen Thompson – Pacific Berry Breeding – Watsonville California – mild primocane season.
 Problems with powdery mildew and mites a newer pest in tunnels.
 Potentially seeing a genotypic difference in susceptibility between the varieties.
 Cane berries are all in containers and so easily cycle through germplasm.
 It’s all substrate production.
 In Mexico, much rain and flooding and rain and snow at high elevations.
-In Watsonville, Apple harvest is 30 days late due to a March freeze.
+In Watsonville, apple harvest is 30 days late due to a March freeze.

 Mercy – CA Strawberry Commission.
 Strawberry substrate production is on the radar for consideration.
 They’ve had historical volumes and low prices.
 Anticipate lower acreage in strawberry as reflected in 2,500 – 3,000 fewer acres being fumigated.
 Strawberry Pest Management Strategic Plan is to breed for disease and insect resistance.
 Presently only supporting S. Knapp.

 Lee Meisel – Chile, strawberries.
-Oxner strawberries are coming in.
+Oxnard strawberries are coming in.

 New collaborations (domestic and international)

-Nahla Bassil provided that following “ARS Breeding Insight Platform: genomics and informatics to increase breeding impact.
+Nahla Bassil provided that following “ARS Breeding Insight Platform: genomics and informatics to increase breeding impact”.
 The numerous USDA-ARS smaller breeding programs focused on specialty crops and animals have not benefited sufficiently from the genomics and informatics revolution of breeding.
 It is now possible to combine breeding approaches with genomics and informatics to accurately predict some of the traits and performance of an individual long before it is ever grown.
 The smaller breeding programs simply do not have the resources to implement the powerful predictive models that have been deployed in major livestock and crops by ARS and industry.
 The genomics and specialized informatics technologies are not only too expensive for individual programs to implement on their own, but that require high-tech expertise to tailor them to different species and kinds of breeding programs.

 The Breeding Insight Platform (BIP) at Cornell University will leverage recent improvements in genomics and open source informatics components, and partners with small breeding programs, enabling these programs to harness these incredibly powerful digital tools to accelerate their genetic gains.
 It will support breeding projects across ARS by building a team of specialists in information technology, genomics, and breeding process design that will partner with individual ARS pre-breeding and breeding groups and NPGS genebanks.
 This 'coordinator' type model will enable the efficient and cost-effective deployment of modern genomics and informatics to ARS small breeding programs.
 The initial two years will focus on recruiting the BIP team and integrating informatics tools.
 The project will leverage investments in open source informatic tools that are already funded by ARS, CGIAR, USAID, and the Bill and Melinda Gates Foundation.
 Currently, these tools cover the domain space (various activities) needed for breeding programs to operate efficiently, but they do not inter-operate well.
 Additionally, some of the tools have been scaled for very large programs, and they need to be simplified for smaller breeding programs.
 The Cornell software engineers will improve and integrate these tools, so they can be applied to specialty breeding programs.